Jeremy1980/LDBoxer/README.md

 * Usage example: `python3.exe  "E:\LDBoxer.py"  "F:\LDRAW"  "F:\LDraw\models\car.dat"`

-Better yet, if you have pypy installed, you can substitute it for CPython and gain a very nice speed boost.
+Better yet, if you have PyPy installed, you can substitute it for CPython and gain a very nice speed boost.

 * Usage example: `pypy3.exe  "E:\LDBoxer.py"  "F:\LDRAW"  "F:\LDraw\models\car.dat"`

 There is also an optional `-v` parameter which will print verbose information to the screen.

 * Usage example: `pypy3.exe  "E:\LDBoxer.py"  "F:\LDRAW"  "F:\LDraw\models\car.dat" -v`

+An example batch script is included.

 # Boxed Parts